 It’s not uncommon for doctors to induce labor to get child delivery started.
-Some parents who are past their due date may even research how to induce labor before they even reach the hospital.
-And there are many ways to get the birth process started, including exercise, sex, a technique known as “stripping membranes”, and even some medications.
+Some parents who are past their due date may even research how to induce labor at home before they even reach the hospital.
+And there are many ways to get contractions started, including exercises to induce labor, sex to induce labor, a technique known as “membrane stripping”, and even some medications.

 Advances in medical science have made inducing labor relatively straightforward, but letting nature run its course is generally preferred.
 Still, parents have options when it comes to kickstarting the mother’s body into contractions.
 And it can be pretty fun, too.